WuhaoStatistic/Learning-programming/docker/readme.md

 ## Container volume

 When we start a container, we can use volume to link container and host machine.
 They will shar a common directory.
-`docker run [option] --priviledge=true -v [host dir:contariner dir] [image]:[tag]`
+formula   `docker run [option] --priviledge=true -v [host dir:contariner dir] [image]:[tag]`
-`docker run -it --privileged=true -v /home/pwdis123/Desktop:/home ubuntu:20.04`
+example   `docker run -it --privileged=true -v /home/pwdis123/Desktop:/home ubuntu:20.04`